Watch the associated video on YouTube or MakerTube

 your updated program.

-Stay tuned for the next tutorial, Getting Started with Ebitengine.
+Click here to proceed to the next tutorial, Getting Started with Ebitengine.

 Please consider donating if you found this tutorial helpful.